jimmyjames/auth0-symfony-php-web-app/00-Starter-Seed/README.md

 AUTH0_DOMAIN=yourDomain.auth0.com
 ```

+After that replace stubs at `app/config/config.yml` file with your credentials.

-Once you've set those 4 enviroment variables, install the dependencies by running the following command:
+Once you've set those enviroment variables, install the dependencies by running the following command:

 ```
 composer install